Correctness Notions for Petri Nets with Identifiers: Correctness by construction

-\item $\alpha'(q) = \alpha(p)$, if $q \in \{p_i, p_f\}$, and $\alpha'(q) = \alpha(q)$, otherwise. \item $\beta'(f) = [\vec\mu]$, if $f \in \{(p_i,t),(t,p_f)\}$, $\beta'((u,p_i))=\beta((u,p))$, if $u \in \pre{p}$, $\beta'((p_f,u))=\beta((p,u))$, if $u \in \post{p}$, and $\beta'(f) = \beta(f)$, otherwise. \item $m'(q) = m(q)$ for all $q \in P\setminus\{p\}$, $m'(p_f) = 0$, and $m'(p_i) = m(p)$. \end{itemize} \end{definition}
+\item $\alpha'(q) = \alpha(p)$, if $q \in \{p_i, p_f\}$, and $\alpha'(q) = \alpha(q)$, otherwise. \item $\beta'(f)\! =\! [\vec\mu]$, if $f \in \{(p_i,t),(t,p_f)\}$, $\beta'((u,p_i))\!=\!\beta((u,p))$, if $u \in \pre{p}$, $\beta'((p_f,u))\!=\!\beta((p,u))$, if $u \in \post{p}$, and $\beta'(f) = \beta(f)$, otherwise. \item $m'(q) = m(q)$ for all $q \in P\setminus\{p\}$, $m'(p_f) = 0$, and $m'(p_i) = m(p)$. \end{itemize} \end{definition}

 Inscription $\vec\mu$ cannot alter the vector identifier on the tokens, as the type of $\vec\mu$ should correspond to both place types $\alpha(p)$ and $\alpha(q)$.
 Hence, the transition is enabled with the same bindings as any other transition that consumes a token from place $p$, modulo variable renaming.
 As such, transition $t$ only ``transfers'' tokens from place $p_i$ to place $p_f$.
-Hence, as the next lemma shows, place expansion yields a weakly bisimilar \tpnid.
+Hence, as the next lemmas shows, place expansion yields a weakly bisimilar \tpnid and preserves identifier soundness.